stratworld/strat/docsSrc/markdown/Contact/Contact.md

 # Support

-If you need support using Strat and staws you can reach out on the team's [Zulip server](https://strat.zulipchat.com/#narrow/stream/196719-support) (its like Slack/IRC)
+If you need support using Strat and staws you can reach out on the team's [Zulip server](https://strat.zulipchat.com/#narrow/stream/196719-support) (it's like Slack/IRC)